 Dismissal of a federal securities fraud class action alleging pharmaceutical company concealed its alleged unlawful off-label marketing practices from the public and precluded investors from knowing the risks of investment.
 Following oral argument, the district court endorsed our reasoning and dismissed all claims with prejudice.

 - DISMISSAL OF STATE AND FEDERAL SECURITIES ACT CLAIMS

-A well-publicized ruling that Massachusetts state courts cannot maintain nationwide class actions in Securities Act cases, leading to a stay of a state court securities case, then securing a voluntarily dismissal of both the federal and state court cases, ending all pending securities litigation against a drug development company that had faced securities litigation based on its IPO.
+Secured a well-publicized decision that Massachusetts state courts cannot maintain nationwide class actions in Securities Act cases, leading to a stay of a state court securities case, followed by voluntarily dismissal of both the federal and state court cases, ending all pending securities litigation against a drug development company that had faced securities litigation based on its IPO.

 - DISMISSAL OF ALL CLAIMS IN SHAREHOLDER CLASS ACTION

 Significant and often cited dismissal of all claims in a class action lawsuit in which shareholders alleged securities fraud following a drop in a pharmaceutical company’s share price after its announcement of disappointing results in a Phase 3 clinical trial.
 The most significant portion of the ruling involved the court’s rejection of the plaintiffs’ insider trading argument, wherein the court agreed with our argument regarding the use of a 10b5-1 trading plan.

 - FEDERAL AND STATE TRIAL COURT AND APPELLATE VICTORIES IN DERIVATIVE AND SHAREHOLDER CLASS ACTION MATTERS